 Open since 1964, Chez Georges is now in the hands of the third generation of the Brouillet family.

-A good one for groups, the long line of tables on each side of the room allows you to reserve as many as you need.
-If you’re eating as a couple though, expect to be sitting snugly next to your neighbors, in true Paris bistro style.
+A good option for groups, Chez Georges has a long line of tables on each side of the room and allows you to reserve as many as you need.
+But if you’re dining solo, as a couple or in a small group, expect to be sitting snugly next to your neighbors, in true Paris bistro style.

-You’ll have to decipher the handwritten menu before you order, but dishes to look out for include the classic bistro starter, oeuf mayonnaise, made at Chez Georges with organic eggs and homemade mayo, and the simple but beautifully tender lamb and entrecôte steak.
+You’ll have to decipher the handwritten menu before you order, but dishes to look out for include the classic bistro starter, oeuf mayonnaise, made at Chez Georges with organic eggs and homemade mayo.
+Another standout is the simple but beautifully tender lamb and entrecôte steak.

-Don’t leave without trying a dessert—the Baba au Rhum might be one of the best you’ll find in a bistro in Paris, and the tarte Tatin is just delicious.
-Although at €12 each they aren’t cheap, the portions are huge and can be easily shared among two, if not three.
+Don’t leave without trying a dessert—the baba au rhum might be one of the best you’ll find in a bistro in Paris, and the tarte Tatin is just delicious.
+At €12 each, portions here are on the pricier side for Paris bistros, but they’re generous and can be easily shared among two, if not three.

 4. Aux Bons Cru

 Aux Bons Cru might be a new addition to Paris’ bistro scene, but it still offers traditional decor and a cozy setting for an authentic experience.

 In fact, it is one of only four routiers left in Paris.
 What’s a routier, you ask?

 These are restaurants traditionally used by truck drivers on the motorway, which have to meet a certain set of requirements to receive routier status.
 This includes seasonal dishes and fair prices for both food and wine, which can only be marked up by a set amount, unlike in other restaurants where the owners set the prices.
 When on the highway, routiers also offer amenities such as a shower to freshen up.